Diversity Intensive Guidelines

 Consequently, the success of a Diversity Intensive course depends more on the teacher’s commitment to core objectives and fundamental criteria of the diversity intensive mission of inclusive excellence through diversity across the curriculum, than adherence to any particular formula.
 Because of the importance of this commitment, the Diversity Curriculum Committee encourages courses from willing faculty participants.

-The Diversity Curriculum Committee approves Diversity Intensive courses that meet the following two basic criteria: 1) Focus on understanding differing social groups (locally, nationally, and/or internationally), and 2) Explore at least one form of social inequality, broadly defined to include class, race, age, ethnicities, disabilities, genders, sexualities, veterans, rural and urban communities, economic and/or resource disparities, indigenous cultures, among others.
+The Diversity Curriculum Review Committee approves Diversity Intensive courses that meet the following two basic criteria: 1) Focus on understanding differing social groups (locally, nationally, and/or internationally), and 2) Explore at least one form of social inequality, broadly defined to include class, race, age, ethnicities, disabilities, genders, sexualities, veterans, rural and urban communities, economic and/or resource disparities, indigenous cultures, among others.

-Frequently Asked Questions: (You may skip to “How can I make my existing course diversity intensive” if you only want guidelines for submission of DI proposal)
+Frequently Asked Questions: (You may skip to “How can I make my existing course diversity intensive” if you only want guidelines for submission of a DI proposal)

 What is inclusive excellence?